 Operations Coordinating Board (1953-1957).
 Established by E.O.
-10483 of September 2, 1953 to provide primarily for the integrated implementation of national security policies by several agencies.
-Chaired by the Under Secretary of State, the Board included among its members the Deputy Secretary of Defense, the Director of the Foreign Operations Administration, the Director of Central Intelligence, and a presidential representative designated by the President.
+10483 of September 2, 1953, to provide primarily for the integrated implementation of national security policies by several agencies.
+Chaired by the Under Secretary of State, the board included among its members the Deputy Secretary of Defense, the director of the Foreign Operations Administration, the Director of Central Intelligence, and a presidential representative designated by the President.
 With E.O.
-10700 of February 25, 1957, the Board was subsumed as a subunit of the National Security Council and its membership was slightly expanded, with both the Chairman and a Vice Chairman designated from among its members by the President.
-The Board was terminated by E.O.
+10700 of February 25, 1957, the board was subsumed as a subunit of the National Security Council and its membership was slightly expanded, with both the chairman and a vice chairman designated from among its members by the President.
+The board was terminated by E.O.
 10920 of February 18, 1961, which revoked E.O.
 10700.

 Personnel Management, Liaison Office for (1939-1953).
 Established in the Executive Office of the President by E.O.
 8248 of September 8, 1939, organizing the Executive Office.
-Headed by a presidentially-appointed Liaison Officer, the Office advised and assisted the President regarding personnel matters.
+Headed by a presidentially-appointed liaison officer, the office advised and assisted the President regarding personnel matters.
 It was abolished by E.O.
-10452 of May 1, 1953, and its functions were delegated to the Chairman of the Civil Service Commission.
+10452 of May 1, 1953, and its functions were delegated to the chairman of the Civil Service Commission.

-Policy Development, Office of (1981-1992).
+Policy Development, Office of (1981-1992; 1996-).
 A renamed Domestic Policy Staff, the Office of Policy Development continued to advise and assist the President in the formulation, coordination, and implementation of economic and domestic policy.
-Headed by the Assistant to the President for Economic and Domestic Policy, it was abolished in February, 1992, by the President's reorganization statement, effective May, 1992.
+Headed by the assistant to the President for economic and domestic policy, it was abolished in February 1992 by the President's reorganization statement, effective May 1992.
+Reinstituted in 1996 to consist of the Domestic Policy Council, established in 1993 by E.O.
+12859, and the National Economic Council, created in 1993 by E.O.
+12835.

 Presidential Clemency Board (1974-1975).
 Established in the Executive Office of the President by E.O.
-11803 of September 16, 1974, to examine the cases of individuals applying for Executive clemency and to report findings and make recommendations to the President regarding the granting of clemency.
-The Board consisted of eight presidentially-appointed members from private life, one of whom was designated Chairman by the President.
-Having submitted its final recommendations to the President on September 15, 1975, the Board, pursuant to E.O.
+11803 of September 16, 1974, to examine the cases of individuals applying for executive clemency and to report findings and make recommendations to the President regarding the granting of clemency.
+The board consisted of eight presidentially-appointed members from private life, one of whom was designated chairman by the President.
+Having submitted its final recommendations to the President on September 15, 1975, the board, pursuant to E.O.
 11878 of September 10, 1975, terminated its operations and its remaining administrative duties were transferred to the Attorney General.

 President's Economic Policy Board (1974-1977).
 Established in the Executive Office of the President by E.O.
 11808 of September 30, 1974, to provide advice to the President concerning all aspects of national and international economic policy, oversee the formulation, coordination, and implementation of all economic policy, and serve as the focal point for economic policy decisionmaking.
-Chaired by the Secretary of the Treasury, the Board included among its members the Assistant to the President for Economic Affairs, the Secretary of State, the Secretary of the Interior, the Secretary of Agriculture, the Secretary of Commerce, the Secretary of Labor, the Secretary of Health, Education, and Welfare, the Director of the Office of Management and Budget, the Chairman of the Council of Economic Advisers, and the Executive Director of the Council on International Economic Policy.
+Chaired by the Secretary of the Treasury, the board included among its members the assistant to the President for economic affairs, the Secretary of State, the Secretary of the Interior, the Secretary of Agriculture, the Secretary of Commerce, the Secretary of Labor, the Secretary of Health, Education, and Welfare, the Secretary of Housing and Urban Development, the Secretary of Transportation, the director of the Office of

+Management and Budget, the chairman of the Council of Economic Advisers, and the executive director of the Council on International Economic Policy.
 It was subsequently terminated by E.O.
 11975 of March 7, 1977.